citusdata/citus_docs/cloud/availability.rst

 more reliable than EBS and EC2, though a more reasonable range is ten to a hundred times.
 S3 archives also have the advantage of immediate restoration, even while teams try to figure out what’s going on.
-Conversely, sometimes EBS volume availability can be down for hours with uncertainty it will completely restore.
+Conversely, sometimes EBS volume availability can be down for hours, leaving uncertainty on whether it will completely restore.

 From a control perspective, using DR means a standby database can be created while reducing the impact on the primary database.
 It also has